-At Flyford we are scientists!
+At Flyford, we are scientists!
 The children here are encouraged to investigate, discover and gain knowledge of science through creativity and experimentation.
 We learn practically taking an enquiry approach to science learning whilst developing our skills through meaningful experiences.
 We are inquisitive and through questioning, prediction, interpretation and concluding are able to develop our understanding of the world.
-During our science learning, in order to connect with science in the real world and develop our cultural capital, we are introduced to topic linked inspirational scientific figures from the past and present, including cultures different to our own.
-We discuss science of the future, leading to predictions about the exciting discoveries to come.
-We inspire our young people to think past science in the laboratory and to think more about science as an exciting way to explain and question the world around us.
+Within our science lessons, reflect upon prior knowledge in order to build on solid foundations.
+Our expectations are high and we challenge children to explain their answers and develop reasoning by connecting with other areas of science and our progression of vocabulary.
+During our science learning, in order to connect with science in the real world and develop our cultural capital, we are introduced to topic-linked inspirational scientific figures from the past and present, including cultures different to our own and explore sustainability topics which connect us with our global responsibilities.
+We encourage discussion science of the future, leading to predictions about the exciting discoveries to come.
+We inspire our young people to think past 'science in the laboratory' and to think more about science as an exciting way to explain and question the world around us.

 Science is explored through ‘Understanding the World’ and is closely linked to children’s physical development when talking and learning about the body and how to keep it healthy.
 Volunteers, parents and members of the local community are invited in to share knowledge and first hand experiences of professions such as vets, doctors, firefighters and police as part of the ‘People Who Help Us’ topic.
 We also explore key scientists who have changed our lives.
 This includes Mary Anning as part of the ‘Dinosaur’ topic.
 Much of the learning is led by children’s interest in change, including changes to themselves, the environment and materials.
 Pupils discuss the seasons daily, completing the classroom weather chart.
 We explore how some places around the world have different weather to us and how this can affect their livelihood.
 The school environment provides children with the opportunity to make observations, collect items of interest and generate discussions which support questioning and prediction skills.
 The children are taught to care for and respect all living things by building bug hotels and feeding the birds in our forest school.
 They contribute to their own outside area through the planting of seeds, using the produce and showing care and respect for their immediate environment.